 There are also fabric developments for customers to understand.
 Retailers, including Asda, with its Easy On Easy Wear range, and Marks & Spencer, with its Adaptive range, now offer a range of sensory-kind fabrics as part of their uniform offer, which needs explaining and highlighting to shoppers.

 Parents also have to be mindful of what they are buying from the point of view of their child too.
 Woe betides the parent that chooses regular-fit trousers over slim fit for a fashion-conscious teen or who purchases the wrong school bag or pencil case.

 Social proof messaging can help to guide purchasing decisions in all these areas, helping to narrow down product choice and ensuring parents can buy more easily and more confidently.

 Understanding what is selling at that moment in time with trending messaging also helps narrow down what can sometimes be an overwhelming range of products to choose from.
-It uses a retailer’s real-time data to highlight popular products at the time of browsing which can help shoppers understand what other children will be heading back to school wearing or carrying.
+It uses a retailer’s real-time data to highlight popular products while browsing, which can help shoppers understand what other children will be heading back to school wearing or carrying.

-And finally, review messaging helps in that all-important value plus quality equation we mentioned earlier.
-By aggregating reviews into social proof messaging retailers can nudge customers to add to basket, safe in the knowledge that they’ve made a good buying decision.
+Review messaging helps in that all-important value plus quality equation we mentioned earlier.
+By aggregating reviews into social proof messaging, retailers can nudge customers to add to basket, safe in the knowledge that they’ve made a good buying decision.
 Messages might include fit advice, such as 94% of customers say this runs large, or impressions of quality, such as 90% of customers rate this 4 stars for quality.